-Color-evasion and power-evasion-the central pathogens of the Whiteness pandemic-are inexorably transmitted within families.
-White parents serve as carriers to their children of this colorblind racial ideology unless they take active preventative measures rooted in antiracism and equity-promotion.
+Color- and power-blind racial ideologies - the central pathogens of the Whiteness pandemic - are inexorably transmitted within families.
+White parents serving as carriers to their children of color- and power-blind racial ideologies unless they take active preventative measures rooted in antiracism and equity-promotion.